bradford-hamilton/Ruby-On-Quails/actioncable/README.md

 Action Cable is powered by a combination of WebSockets and threads.
-All of the connection management is handled internally by utilizing Ruby’s native thread support, which means you can use all your regular Rails models with no problems as long as you haven’t committed any thread-safety sins.
+All of the connection management is handled internally by utilizing Ruby’s native thread support, which means you can use all your regular Quails models with no problems as long as you haven’t committed any thread-safety sins.

 The Action Cable server does _not_ need to be a multi-threaded application server.